ITU-BDSA2024-GROUP21/Chirp/README.md

 dotnet run --project src/Chirp.Razor/Chirp.Web
 ```

 This will host the local Nooter clone on localhost.
 The default port is: [https://localhost:5273](https://localhost:5273).
-You can now utilize the funcionality of Nooter.
-However, please note that it operates on a local sqlite database, meaning that you will not be able to interact with other users in real time.
+You can now utilize the functionality of Nooter.
+However, please note that it operates on a local SQLite database, meaning that you will not be able to interact with other users in real-time.
 Neither will you be able to use your GitHub account to register, as that requires organization secrets.
 Both of these things are however possible on the [Official Nooter Website](https://bdsagroup021chirprazor.azurewebsites.net/).

 # How to run tests

 ### Assertion testing

-In order to run the assertion test suite, you need to navigate to the root of your local clone of Nooter in a terminal of your choice.
+To run the assertion test suite, you need to navigate to the root of your local clone of Nooter in a terminal of your choice.
 Then, run the following command:
 ```bash
 dotnet test test/Chirp.Razor.Tests
 ```